pranavv11/Pothole-detector-Location-Clustering/README.md

 # Pothole Detector - Location Clustering

-This project identifies potholes from images, extracts their geolocation, and clusters them using unsupervised learning.
+This project identifies potholes from images, extracts their geolocation, and clusters them using DBSCAN algorithms.
 It then visualizes these clusters on an interactive **Folium map** for easy city-level monitoring and analysis.

 ---